What Deductions Must be Listed

 In addition, employers in restaurants, hotels, nursing homes, hospitals, or educational institutions who require their employees to wear a uniform must provide, launder and repair the uniform at no cost to the employee.
 Registered nurses are exempt from this provision.

-Please contact the Occupational Health and Safety Division for information about payment for safety clothing, gear, and equipment.
+Please contact Occupational Health and Safety for information about payment for safety clothing, gear, and equipment.